Guest Blogger: Brandy Camille Huff : @More Ways Than 1

 If you pay ahead and the loan company says you don’t have to pay anything for the next month, pay anyway.
 The loan company does that because it benefits them when the interest cycle runs the full 30 days or more.
 Stick to your bi-weekly schedule which benefits you.

 6. Ungroup your loans for more payment flexibility and control.

 I have four private loans with Navient aka Sallie Mae.
-I requested that they be kept separate so that if I want to pay on two and put the other two in forbearance or deferment, I have the option because they are not all grouped together.
-I can also use the debt snowball method to pay more on the lowest loan balance, and work my way up from there.
+I requested that they are kept separate so that if I want to pay on two and put the other two in forbearance or deferment, I have the option because they are not all grouped together.
+I can also use the debt snowball method to pay more for the lowest loan balance and work my way up from there.

 7. Review your deferment options.